nodejs/node/doc/api/cli.md

   Example `--allow-fs-read=/folder1/ --allow-fs-read=/folder1/`

 Paths delimited by comma (`,`) are no longer allowed.
-When passing a single flag with a comma a warning will be diplayed
+When passing a single flag with a comma a warning will be displayed.

 Examples can be found in the [File System Permissions][] documentation.